wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.23 =
+Prepared assets for WordPress.org plugin submission with properly named icon, banner, and screenshot files.

 = 1.6.22 =
 Improved support documentation with multiple support channel options and encouragement for users to leave reviews.